netw0rm/atlaskit/packages/ak-dropdown-menu/docs/USAGE.md

 ## Using the component

-See examples of usage and detailed documentation [live demo of the component](https://aui-cdn.atlassian.com/atlaskit/stories/ak-dropdown-menu/@VERSION@/).
+See examples of usage and detailed documentation in the [live demo of the component](https://aui-cdn.atlassian.com/atlaskit/stories/ak-dropdown-menu/@VERSION@/).